-Business owners and executives who choose to merge with or acquire a new business face daunting challenges.
+Business owners and executives who choose to merge with or acquire a new business-to-consumer business face daunting challenges.
 Mergers and acquisitions present tremendous amounts of information and numerous inflection points that can adversely affect the outcome of the deal.
 While it’s tempting for executives used to taking decisive action to forgo outside assistance or counsel, M&A professionals like Cary Kochman advise executives and business owners to enroll in an intensive educational program.
 Before diving into the M&A process without adequate preparation, consider signing up for a program designed to set you up for success.

 5) Insead M&As and Corporate Strategy Programme